Vonng/pigsty/docs/t-jupyter.md

 It's a handy data analysis IDE for python.
 It's also risky because of its web shell functionality.
 So it's disabled by default.
 And enabled only in the Demo environment.

-Refer to [Config: Jupyter](#JUPYTER-Config) for configuring Jupiter, then just execute this playbook.
+Refer to [Config: Jupyter](#JUPYTER-Config) for configuring Jupiter, then execute this playbook.

+!>  If Jupyter is enabled in the production environment, be sure to change the password of Jupyter.